gitattributes/gitattributes/README.md

 Similarly to the [.gitignore Templates][gt], we're trying to build templates for .gitattributes.

+Common.gitattributes contains general exclusions that may apply to any project.
+Consider including them if they are applicable to your project.

 Please contribute by [forking][fk] and sending a [pull request][pr].

 Also **please** only modify **one file** per commit.
 This'll